Dido flip

 The Dido flip was a hairstyle of the early 21st century in imitation of the singer and songwriter Dido Armstrong.
 It was a "chopped" style with hair flipped to one or both sides and often strands not cut evenly.
-Dido noted in a number of interviews that she was surprised and uninterested by the attention she received over her hairstyle.
+Dido noted in a number of interviews that she was surprised and interested by the attention she received over her hairstyle.

 Etymology

-The first notable use of the term "Dido flip", was by The Sunday Times in a profile of the artist after she won two BRIT awards in 2002.
+The first notable use of the term "Dido flip", was by The Sunday Times in a profile of the artist after she won two BRIT Awards in 2002.
 "Having a distinctive chopped hairstyle that has been widely copied as 'the Dido flip' attracts the paparazzi like hungry mosquitoes".
 Stylist Steven Ward, of New York's Garren Salon, described the flip as a "short choppy shag".

 Reactions

 The Dido flip started to be perceived as a distinguishing feature of the artist.
 Dido herself was quoted as saying that she "love[d] it when [she] turn[ed] up at gigs and the first few rows all [had her] haircut".
 In 2006, in response to a question about fans focused on her looks, she elaborated, "I just make music and don't pay much attention to all that".
 Interviewed in 2013, shortly before the release of her fourth album, Girl Who Got Away, she referenced the excess attention her hair had received over the years.